metapolator/metapolator/CPS-interpolation.md

 An interpolator is a list of rules (supplied as CPS) and a list of _N_ masters.

-From the masters' `Parameter` `Registry`s, a new combined `Registry` is inferred, where each interpolable type is replaced by a list of reals.
+From the masters' `Properties` `Registry`s, a new combined `Registry` is inferred, where each interpolable type is replaced by a list of reals.
 This new `Registry` is used to parse the CPS into a list of `Rule`s.

 Each interpolable type has an interpolation operator defined on it (e.g., reals, complex numbers, formulae).